Admin-7/Mr-Robot-techniques/Home.md

 # [[Welcome guides]]

-If you're looking to get involved with our collective, please consider exploring this wiki!
+If you're looking to get involved, consider exploring this wiki!
 There's plenty here for you to expand, critique, and share.
 Since there's a lot here, this list suggests a few pages to start from:

-* [[New member orientation guide]] - a self-paced walkthrough to familiarize yourself with how we organize.
+* [[New member orientation guide]] - A self-paced walk-through to familiarize yourself with how we stay in touch.
+* [[Security culture]] - Before you can fuck shit up, you need to get this shit down.

 # [[Activities and events]]